 All in all, these bells and whistles made it a very attractive package and the ideal way to play this phase of the Castlevania timeline all in one place.
 It’s an essential release for Castlevania and PSP fans alike.

 The Ys series

 Falcom’s Ys series would find a well-loved home on the PSP.
-After the series’ long-awaited return to consoles with the release of Ark of Napishtim (Ys VI) to PS2, the games would begin to be ported to Sony’s handhelds with Ark first then Oath in Felghana (a retelling of Ys III), Origins (I & II) and the next major entry, Ys Seven, all making appearances in the west throughout the lifespan of the PSP.
+After the series’ long-awaited return to consoles with the release of Ark of Napishtim (Ys VI) to PS2, the games would begin to be ported to Sony’s handhelds with Ark first then Oath in Felghana (a retelling of Ys III), Chronicles (I & II) and the next major entry, Ys Seven, all making appearances in the west throughout the lifespan of the PSP.

 These action RPGs put the player in the role of adventure Adol Christen and often recant his wild adventures to become the legendary hero he is known for being.
 As the PSP features such a vast handful of entries in the series each has its own gameplay style.

 Origins is the most unique as it is based around the original two series entries.
 Oath in Felghana plays much like Ark of Napishtim and Ys Seven featured a new more complex 3D style that involved character swapping and would be used in future remakes and new entries.
 With Ys gaining more modern exposure, the legacy would continue onto the Vita and other modern platforms, including PC in homage to Falcom’s original releases, but these PSP entries are must-haves and would define the system’s ability to gather up games from more niche yet still beloved series.